brechtbilliet/brechtbilliet.github.io/_posts/2022-08-30-routed-angular-dialogs.md

 - We can leverage `Guards` to block the user of navigating away from the dialog (maybe they have a dirty form in there)
 - We don't have to worry about memory leaks.
 We shouldn't even know that the user detail information is shown in a dialog.

+Disadvantages:
+- Not ideal for confirmation dialogs (we don't want to have confirm routes everywhere)

+Use case:
+- I would use this for all dialogs that are not generic

 ## Angular CDK

 We could use the Angular CDK to clean up everything with position strategies etc but that can be material for a next article.